somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

   ..You only need to replace ones that have changed.

 2. Put a current copy of 'Movie List.txt' in dir ~\ReadSalesCsv\Input .
-  ..
+  a.
 Make a new list with "~\FileList\FileList.py".
 Use SmartList_*.txt.
-  ..
+  b.
 Replace the contents of google doc 'Movie List.txt' with what's in SmartList_*.txt
+  c.
+Copy *_SmartList_Full to the DVD machine at c:\Users\rgw3\PythonScripts\SearchToBrowser\ as SmartlistFull.txt

 3. Execute ReadSalesCsv.py.
 This reads data from the csvs and puts it into \Output\SalesData.py.